Watts, Newton-Meters, Power & Torque - Making Sense of E-Bike Motors

 How E-Bike Motors Work

 The role of an electric bike motor is to provide electrically powered assistance.
-Unlike a moped, scooter or motorcycle, which feature independent throttles, an e-bike motor only delivers power when you pedal.
+Unlike a moped, scooter or motorcycle, which feature independent throttles, an e-Bike motor only delivers power when you pedal.
+However, there are Class 2 e-Bikes equipped with a throttle mode.
+There are mid-drive motors positioned at the center of the bike or rear hub-drive motors.

 What is Torque?

 Torque is a measurement of rotational force.
-In engines, it measures how hard the engine is turning.
-The more torque an e-bike motor has, the more force it can apply to the drivetrain.
-In broad terms, a higher torque propels the bike forward harder.
+In motors, it measures how hard the motor is turning.
+The more torque an e-Bike motor has, the more force it can apply to the drivetrain.
+In broad terms, a higher torque propels the bike forward with more force.

 What is Power?